Dear TripFinder,

 Dear Tara,

 I’m so glad you asked because we’ve been thinking of apples a lot around here too — like apple pie, apple cider, apple chutney, apple butter… you get the idea.
-It’s not fall in the Northwest without picking apples!Most of the U-pick locations in Central Puget Sound are for blueberries and other berries.
-For apples, you’ll have to drive a little bit farther but we think it’s worth it!U-pick Apples in the Seattle Area
+It’s not fall in the Northwest without picking apples!
+And are we ever in luck: Washington state produces about 60 percent of the nation’s supply of apples, from super sweet to pucker-worthy tart varieties.
+Most of the U-pick locations in Central Puget Sound are for blueberries and other berries.
+For apples, you’ll have to drive a little bit farther but we think it’s worth it!

 Skagit Valley Fruit / Jones Creek Farms

-32260 Burrese Rd in Sedro Woolley | see map | website | 360-391-3904 Harvest Season Hours: Friday, Saturday and Sunday, 10am – 5pmIf you’re an heirloom apple connoisseur, head straight to Jones Creek Farms.
+If you’re an heirloom apple connoisseur, head straight to Jones Creek Farms, a small, family-run operation in the fertile Skagit Valley.This place is an annual trip for us.
 I love experimenting with different proportions of unique apple varieties when making apple butter in the crock pot, one of my standard holiday gifts.
-At Jones Creek Farms you’ll find Mott Pink, Aroma, Jonamac, Gravenstein, Sunrise, Niagara Mac, Akane, Early Cortland and more.
+In their organically-maintained orchard you’ll find Mott Pink, Aroma, Jonamac, Gravenstein, Sunrise, Niagara Mac, Akane, Early Cortland and 100 or so more.
 The farm also hosts Upick Asian pears, squashes and pumpkins.

-Apple Creek Orchard
+Apple Creek Orchards

-5367 Barr Road in Ferndale | see map | website | 360-384-0915 Harvest Season Hours: Open for the season starting Saturday October 6 every day except Wednesday, 10am – 5pmLooking for an excuse to head up to Bellingham for an afternoon in Fairhaven?
+Looking for an excuse to head up to Bellingham for an afternoon in Fairhaven?
 Go early and head first to Apple Creek Orchard near Ferndale to pick some Jonagolds.
-The price for apples is $10 for a 5 gallon bucket. (bring your own boxes or buckets).
+The price for apples is $15 for a 5 gallon bucket. (bring your own boxes or buckets).
 The farm also has chickens, geese, ducks, and guinea hens walking about to the delight of apple-picking children.

 Lattin’s Country Cider Mill and Farm

 9402 Rich Rd.
-SE in Olympia | see map | website | 360-491-7328
+SE in Olympia | see mapwebsite | 360-491-7328

 Harvest Season Hours: 9am to 5:30pm Monday to Saturday, 9am to 4pm Sundays